Medicated-Assisted Treatment

 The ultimate goal of the New Pathways clinic is full recovery, including the ability to live a self-directed life.
 This treatment approach has been shown to:

-• Increase patient's ability to gain and maintain employment
+Increase the patient's ability to gain and maintain employment

 New Pathways specializes in out-patient MAT.
 Our supportive, nonjudgemental approach to evidence-based whole-person health care is affordable, realistic, and supportive throughout the entire recovery process.